teosoft123/project-x/README.md

 ##### Telling the build to use your own users #####

-Create a file name it my-users.properties.
+Create a file name it 'my-users.properties', without quotes.
 Add the following content:

     user.1.email: <your user1 e-mail here>
     user.1.password: <your user1 password here>